TSEN4M/HAI-assignment3/EXPLAINABILITY_REPORT.md

 ### 3.2 Frontend (React Components)

 #### New Component: `LocalExplanationDisplay` (src/components/LocalExplanation.tsx)
-- Shows protective factors and risk drivers sorted by absolute impact
+- Shows protective factors and risk drivers sorted by absolute impact (top two visible by default with “Show all” toggles)
 - Fixed-length contribution tracks with proportional fill; value + bar on one line; impact text below
 - Color + icon coding (Shield = support, Warning = risk) for accessibility
-- Adds a concise narrative, advisor to‑do ideas, and “missing supports” inferred from global importance
+- Adds a concise narrative, advisor to‑do ideas, and “missing supports” derived from SHAP (falls back to global weights only when SHAP penalty is zero)
 - Formatted output: readable feature names and impact values

 #### New Component: `GlobalExplanationDisplay` (src/components/GlobalExplanation.tsx)